 Again, congratulations to our friends and office neighbors at the Georgia Chamber of Commerce!

 The Atlanta Business Chronicle named its list of "The 100 Most Influential Atlantans of 2015."
 Four current Georgia Partnership Board members and one former Board Chair have been honored.
-Congratulations to former Board Chair Paul Bowers, President and CEO Georgia Power; Chris Clark, President, Georgia Chamber of Commerce; Shan Cooper, Vice President and GM, Lockheed Martin Aeronautics Co.; Mike Donnelly, President, Atlanta Region, Wells Fargo; Hank Huckaby, Chancellor, Board of Regents of the University System of Georgia.
+Congratulations to former Board Chair Paul Bowers, President and CEO Georgia Power; Chris Clark, President, Georgia Chamber of Commerce; Shan Cooper, Former Vice President and GM, Lockheed Martin Aeronautics Co.; Mike Donnelly, President, Atlanta Region, Wells Fargo; Hank Huckaby, Chancellor, Board of Regents of the University System of Georgia.
 Here's the story.

 Former Board Chair Paul Bowers, President and CEO, Georgia Power, always takes the opportunity to underline the importance of education.
 Check this story in the Rome News-Tribune: Georgia Power President: Education critical to meet workforce needs.